myildiz97/simple-todo-list/README.md

-# todo-list
+# Simple To Do List
- ToDo List web app using Node.js, Express.js, and EJS.
+- A To Do List web app using Node.js, Express.js, and EJS.

+# To Do
+- [ ] Delete item
+- [ ] Edit item